Industry · Real Estate

 We work with both.
 Solo agents typically run on lighter packages focused on personal brand + specialty pages.
 Brokerages get the full multi-agent treatment.

 Yes.
-We deep-link to Zillow homedetails URLs for listings we have not duplicated locally (a documented hard rule for the Down Home Properties build).
+Zillow homedetails URLs are typically the right deep-link target for listings not duplicated locally.
 For broader distribution, the MLS feed handles syndication automatically.

 Yes, with adjustments.
 Commercial and land marketing has different research cycles, different buyer profiles, and often different platforms (LoopNet for commercial, Land.com / Lands of America for land).
 The playbook adjusts; the core principles (independent SEO authority, real content, lead capture micro-conversions) apply.